jambuur/APEDSK99/README.md

 ### *Arduino DSKx emulator shield for the TI99/4a*

 APEDSK99 is an Arduino shield emulating, in combination with a compatible SD card shield, 3 DS/SD floppy drives for the TI99/4a home computer.
-The SD card is used to store Disk-On-A-Disk (DOAD) floppy images.
+The SD card is used for storing Disk-On-A-Disk (DOAD) floppy images.

 ![KiCAD 3D view](img/APEDSK-AU-GH.jpg)